 Winner: It’s a draw!

-Both types of bench press can lead to shoulder pain.
+Both types of bench presses can lead to shoulder injuries.

 However, a steep incline is more likely to cause shoulder problems than a low incline or flat bench press.